uqngibbo/equilibrium-c/README.md

     Once installed, add the location to your PYTHONPATH in your .bashrc file:\
-    export PYTHONPATH=${PYTHONPATH}:'/path/to/install/dir'
+    export PYTHONPATH=${PYTHONPATH}:${HOME}/ceqinst

 - Use Instructions

     The code is accessed through a python script that handles reading of data, memory management, and initialisation.
 All of this data is then passed to a set of c routines that do most of the actual work.
-See examples in the "tests" directory.
+See examples in the "examples" directory.

 ```python
 from numpy import array